What causes miscarriage?

 Fetal chromosomal abnormalities are the commonest cause of sporadic miscarriage affecting more than half of all early miscarriages.
-In couples with recurrent miscarriage, chromosomal abnormalities of the embryo account for 30 to 60% of further miscarriages and the risk of miscarriage resulting from chromosomal abnormalities of the embryo increases with advancing maternal age.
+In couples with recurrent miscarriage, chromosomal abnormalities of the embryo account for 3%.
+The risk of miscarriage resulting from chromosomal abnormalities of the embryo increases with advancing maternal age.
 Chromosomal abnormalities may be due to abnormalities in the egg, sperm or both.
 The usual chromosomal pattern is 46 chromosomes which are arranged in 23 pairs, one of these pairs is called sex chromosomes, females will have two X chromosomes and males will have one X chromosome and a Y chromosome.
 The genes we all have are lined up along the chromosomes.
 For each of these genes there are two copies.
 A person will inherit one copy of each gene and one of each pair of chromosome from each parent.
 There are two types of chromosomal defects: numerical and structural.
 The most common chromosomal defects are:

 A trisomy is where there are three chromosomes of one type instead of the normal pair.
 The resulting embryo will then have 47 chromosomes and will either abort, or produce a baby with congenital abnormalities.
 Trisomy constitutes the largest group and is more common as maternal age increases.
 These faults are not very likely to recur and there is a good chance that the pregnancy will be right next time.